 About Hot Spinach Artichoke Dip:

 I love love love the texture of this Hot Spinach Artichoke Dip.
 A combo of sour cream & mayo keeps it creamier than most and a little less prone to be too oily.
 I like to use a little mozzarella because it’s so melty and creamy, then some provolone because I think it has a bit more flavor than the mozz.
-And I ditch the Parmesan and/or Romano in favor of Asiago.
-They’re both about the same price, and sometimes Asiago is a little less which is always a bonus, but I think it’s a little more assertive, a little less “buttery.”
+And I ditched the Parmesan and/or Romano in favor of Asiago.
+Sometimes Asiago costs a little less which is always a bonus, but I think it’s a little more assertive in flavor and, a little less “buttery.”
 I think you’ll like this combo, but nothing’s ever set in stone, so if you don’t have all these cheeses or don’t like all these cheeses, use what you’d like.
 It’s all good as they say!
 If I have some on hand, I don’t mind adding a drop or two of white wine to the dip.
 Just a little, two tablespoons or so.

 Serve your Hot Spinach Artichoke Dip with crostini or bread or pita chips or just any old crackers you have on hand.
 You couldn’t go wrong with those little crunchy breadsticks, grissini, either.
 Or maybe you want to serve just part of your Hot Spinach Artichoke dip and hold a bit back to spread on a sandwich (I have one coming up) or stuff chicken breast.
+Update: See my copycat Panera’s Turkey Artichoke Panini and my Spinach Artichoke Dip Stuffed Chicken.
 Or maybe you might want to just stuff shells or make manicotti.
 The possibilities are almost endless.